philippelt/netatmo-api-python/usage.md

 Sensors (stations and modules) are managed in the API using ID's (network hardware adresses).
 The Netatmo web account management gives you the capability to associate names to station sensor and module (and to the station itself).
 This is by far more comfortable and the interface provides service to locate a station or a module by name or by Id depending of your taste.
 Module lookup by name includes the optional station name in case multiple stations would have similar module names (if you monitor multiple stations/locations, it would not be a surprise that each of them would have an 'outdoor' module).
-This is a benefit in the sense it give you the ability to write generic code (for exemple, collect all 'outdoor' temperatures for all your stations).
+This is a benefit in the sense it give you the ability to write generic code (for example, collect all 'outdoor' temperatures for all your stations).

 The results are Python data structures, mostly dictionaries as they mirror easily the JSON returned data.
 All supplied classes provides simple properties to use as well as access to full data returned by the netatmo web services (rawData property for most classes).